act65/masters-thesis/thesis/representation.md

 - $\exists f\in X: \forall_{s, a} r(s, a) = r(f(s), a)$.
 Where $X=GL_N \lor S_N \lor \dots$
  -->

+While other learners can still solve this problem.
+They miss out on efficiency gains by abstracting first.

 ### Notes